-Notice Pursuant to the Digital Millennium Copyright Act It is Legal.com’s policy to, upon receipt of sufficient notification of claimed infringement, respond expeditiously to remove, or disable access to, the material that is claimed to be infringing, or is claimed to be the subject of infringing activity.
+Notice is Hereby Given, Pursuant to the Digital Millennium Copyright Act, that: It is the policy of Legal.com, Inc. (Legal.com) to, upon receipt of sufficient notification of claimed infringement, respond expeditiously to remove, or disable access to, the material that is claimed to be infringing, or is claimed to be the subject of infringing activity.

 Legal.com has designated an agent to receive notifications of claimed infringement.
 Notification of claimed infringement must be made by a written communication mailed to our designated agent, as follows:

 4440 Duckhorn Drive, Suite 420

 Sacramento, CA 95834 USA